Uncategorized

 Surgeon

 You’ll be given medicine through an IV line to help you relax during the test.
 This is called minimal or light sedation.
-Learn More by reading the article below.

 A colonoscopy is an exam that lets doctors see inside your colon or rectum.
 It is usually done to find out what is causing your symptoms or to check for colorectal cancer.
 The test is also used to remove polyps, which are often the first sign of colon cancer.
 Doctors can also take tissue samples (biopsies) during a colonoscopy.
 The test can be done in a hospital or outpatient surgery center.
 You will be given medicine (sedatives or anesthesia) through a tube in your arm or hand before the procedure starts.
 Your heart rate, blood pressure and breathing will be watched during the procedure.
 Most people who have a colonoscopy do not remember the procedure afterward.